FrancoCisneros1/Freak-World-News/readme.md

-# Radium Rocket Become a Web Developer Course asignments week 3
+# Radium Rocket Become a Web Developer Course asignments week 05

-Design a newspaper portal using CSS and HTML.
-Use jqueries and flexbox properties to make a responsive design.
-Use diferent CSS files and integer them in the HTML file.
+Design a newspaper portal with a susbscribe form, using CSS, HTML and DOM

 ## Link to Github pages to visualize the demo: